Wildlife management model

 Did you find an injured parrot or suspect a case of illegal trade?

-Report it to the relevant environmental authority in your jurisdiction.
+Report to the relevant environmental authority in your jurisdiction.
 In the Canal del Dique area, you can write to CARDIQUE or contact us directly to coordinate.